sgmonda/mapred/README.md

-This is a native NodeJS MapReduce implementation.
+This is a native NodeJS Google's MapReduce implementation.

 This is a very young project.
 Be patient.